changeworld/azure-docs.pl-pl/articles/cognitive-services/LUIS/luis-concept-data-alteration.md

 [!INCLUDE [Not supported in V3 API prediction endpoint](./includes/v2-support-only.md)]

-LUIS [Sprawdzanie pisowni Bing używa interfejsu API wersji 7](../Bing-Spell-Check/overview.md) do poprawiania błędów pisowni w wypowiedź.
+Używa usługi LUIS [Bing pisowni Sprawdź interfejsu API w wersji 7](../Bing-Spell-Check/overview.md) poprawiać błędy pisowni w wypowiedź.
 Usługa LUIS musi mieć klucz skojarzony z tą usługą.
-Utwórz klucz, a następnie Dodaj klucz jako parametr QueryString w [punkcie końcowym](https://go.microsoft.com/fwlink/?linkid=2092356).
+Utwórz klucz, a następnie dodaj klucz jako parametr querystring na [punktu końcowego](https://go.microsoft.com/fwlink/?linkid=2092356).

 <!--
 You can also correct spelling errors in the **Test** panel by [entering the key](luis-interactive-test.md#view-bing-spell-check-corrections-in-test-panel).
 The key is kept as a session variable in the browser for the Test panel.
 Add the key to the Test panel in each browser session you want spelling corrected.